Dragon Quest Swords

-Dragon Quest Swords: The Masked Queen and the Tower of Mirrors is a role-playing video game developed by Genius Sonority and 8ing and published by Square Enix for the Wii game console.
+Dragon Quest Swords: The Masked Queen and the Tower of Mirrors is a role-playing video game developed by Genius Sonority and Eighting and published by Square Enix for the Wii game console.
 The game is a spin-off from the Dragon Quest series, and was first released in Japan in July 2007, and worldwide the following year.

 Gameplay

 Battle system

-Dragon Quest Swords utilizes an on rails first person battle system.
+Dragon Quest Swords utilizes an on-rails first-person battle system.
 However, instead of a gun, Dragon Quest Swords uses the functions of the Wii Remote as a sword and a shield.
 The direction of a sword slash or thrust is dependent on the direction the player sways the Wii Remote.
 The player can also set the focal point for their sword attacks by pointing with the Wii Remote and pushing A. While holding down the B button, the Wii Remote cursor is replaced by a shield.
 The shield can block any enemy attack if the player points it at the point of impact, which is indicated by red, blue, or yellow markings.
 Attacks with blue markings can also be repelled by striking them with the sword, which knocks them back at the enemy.
 If properly timed, the ricocheted attack will damage the enemy; if the timing is slightly off, the attack will miss the enemy, possibly destroying their cover instead.

 A special attack, called a master stroke, can be used once the special attack gauge is filled.
 The gauge is filled by hitting enemies, hitting projectiles back at them, or blocking attacks.
 When the player initiates a master stroke, they must perform a brief quick time event in which they mimic the motions of the stroke.
 If the player fails the quick time event, the master stroke is cancelled and the special attack gauge drops down to 90%.
 Master strokes are learned by tempering swords and getting new swords, while buddy strokes are obtained from the player's current partner.
 A buddy stroke is a master stroke that can only be performed once that ally has gotten to a certain level, along with being with the hero.